 Additionally, Lake History Center is preserving some of its interior furnishings, including doorknobs and light fixtures, for posterity.

-And the Mentor Fire Department is using the roof for vertical ventilation training.
+And the Mentor Fire Department used the roof for vertical ventilation training.

-Parts of the Read House are more than a century old, and the building would have needed extensive repairs if it were to continue being used by the public.
-While it’s difficult to guess how much renovation would cost because any repairs would require asbestos or lead-paint abatement, we conservatively estimate that it would require more than $200,000 for the building to meet public-safety standards.
+Parts of the Read House were more than a century old, and the building would have needed extensive repairs if it were to continue being used by the public.
+While it’s difficult to guess how much renovation would cost because any repairs would require asbestos or lead-paint abatement, the library conservatively estimated in 2018 that it would require more than $200,000 for the building to meet public-safety standards.
+The cost would be even higher now.

 The Read Property was purchased it in 2009.
 The Read House – the building specifically, not the property on which it stands – was available for purchase for 18 months.
 However, the library didn’t receive any offers.
 The library also contacted the Lake County History Center and Cleveland Restoration Society.
 While both organizations helpfully shared their expertise, neither were able to help find funds for renovation or were interested in procuring the building themselves.